 Individuals applying for TPS for the first time:

-For Syrian nationals (and persons having no nationality who last habitually resided in Syria) who do not currently have TPS, the TPS re-designation may allow them to apply for TPS if they have continuously resided in the United States since Aug.
-1, 2016, and have been continuously physically present in the United States since Oct.
-1, 2016.
+For Yemeni nationals (and persons having no nationality who last habitually resided in Yemen) who do not currently have TPS, the TPS redesignation may allow them to apply for TPS if they have continuously resided in the United States since Jan.
+4, 2017, and have been continuously physically present in the United States since March 4, 2017.
 Applicants must meet all other TPS eligibility and filing requirements.
 To apply for the first time, individuals must submit: